JustinEvansUNCG/CSC-372-Term-Project-Routing/README.md

 How to run:
-To run, use the following command in gitbash
+To run, make sure you are in the same folder as server.js in your terminal, and then use the following command in gitbash